Same-sex marriage in tribal nations in the United States: Flandreau Santee Sioux Tribe

 The Flandreau Santee Sioux Tribe's Law and Order Code provides that all marriages which are valid under the laws of the jurisdiction where and when they were conducted are valid within the jurisdiction of the Tribe.
 Section 6-1-6 does not require a specific procedure other than that the spouses must take each other as husband and wife and be declared as same by the officiant.
 Section 6-1-3 lists specific degrees of consanguinity and bigamy as prohibitions to marriage.

 Forest County Potawatomi Community

-The Family Law Ordinance of the Forest County Potawatomi Community, enacted on Februar 9, 2019, declares under section 4.4. that all foreign marriages "shall be recognized by the Tribal Court if valid under the laws of the jurisdiction where the Marriage occurred".
+The Family Law Ordinance of the Forest County Potawatomi Community, enacted on February 9, 2019, declares under section 4.4. that all foreign marriages "shall be recognized by the Tribal Court if valid under the laws of the jurisdiction where the Marriage occurred".
 Under section 4.1., the code defines marriage as "a legal relationship between two equal persons".